leocybersecurity/leocybersecurity.github.io/va/install.md

 ---

 # About this document
-This document helps LEO customers install the VA from scratch on a brand new virtual machine or dedicated appliance.
+This document helps LEO customers install the LEO Virtual Appliance from scratch on a brand new virtual machine or dedicated appliance.
 Customers should make certain to review the [minimum requirements](minimum-requirements) before proceeding.

 # Before You Begin
-1. Retrieve your device ID and license key from [ETS](https://ets.leocybersecurity.com/)
+1. Retrieve your device ID and license key from [LEO ETS](https://ets.leocybersecurity.com/)
 2. Install a secure shell client on your desktop machine
 3. Setup your host VM according to the [minimum requirements](minimum-requirements)
 4. Setup your network devices to use promiscuous mode.
 Please see your network equipment manufacturer's documentation for more information
 5. Setup your management interface for Internet access.
-Your management interface will need to reach the following end-points:
+Your management interface will need to reach the following endpoints:
     * https://mvpn.leocybersecurity.com
     * https://lvpn.leocybersecurity.com
     * https://hfystmmgp5.execute-api.us-east-2.amazonaws.com (configuration only)
     * https://s3.us-east-2.amazonaws.com (configuration only)

-# Step 1: Download and mount the ISO from LEO Cybser Security
+# Step 1: Download and mount the ISO from LEO Cyber Security
 1. Visit [https://iso.leocybersecurity.com/latest/](https://iso.leocybersecurity.com/latest/)
 2. Download the ISO (the file is about 760 MB)
 3. Place the ISO in a storage location accessible to your virtualization environment